Wendong-Huo/thesis-bodies/project/experiments/exp_002_stackframe_multi_body/docs/hypothesis.md

 # What are the results? (in short)

+similar to train on one test on one.

+The best Walker2D stand still.

+in halfcheetah stackframe4 is better than 0

+in ant and hopper, 0 is best.

 # Other Thoughts?

 stack-frames is an idea introduced in DeepMind’s two papers (from NIPS workshop 2013 and NATURE 2015) when they played Atari.